uit-no/hpc-doc/guides/user/storage.rst

 so Fortran sequential unformatted files create on njord cannot be read on stallo.

-The best work around for this is to save yout file in a portable file format like `netCDF <http://www.unidata.ucar.edu/software/netcdf/>`_ or `HDF5 <http://www.hdfgroup.org/>`_.
+The best work around for this is to save your file in a portable file format like `netCDF <http://www.unidata.ucar.edu/software/netcdf/>`_ or `HDF5 <http://www.hdfgroup.org/>`_.